Achalpvyas/beginner_tutorial/README.md

 ~$ sudo apt install python-rosinstall python-rosinstall-generator python-wstool build-essential
 ```

-## Building Workspace and Packages
+### Workspace and Packages
+Use the following commands on the terminal to build the workspace and the package with the relevant dependencies.

 ```
 ~$ mkdir -p ~/catkin_ws